• Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain fused to metal.

 • Dental crowns can also be used to restore teeth that have had large fillings or root canal treatment.
 They can support dental bridges and teeth that are cracked, worn, or weakened by disease.

 • Need a new dental crown fast?
-Use Authority Dental to book a 24 hour emergency dentist near you.
+Use Authority Dental to find and book a dentist open now near you.
 It’s simple, fast and free.

 What type of dental crown should you choose?
 Here's everything you need to know.